USU-Security/oip/README.md

     -e 10 is 100x faster
 - Add the -c argument to give the pcap file name in the command line.
     - If you give a pcap file name, the analysis starts right away.
+- Pause the capture by pressing the letter p.
+- Play again the capture by pressing the letter p.

 Color code: